-The Government of Malawi's education budget is highly dependent on development partner support.128 This has significantly reduced in recent years, not least following a financial scandal in 2013 where donors pulled support after widespread corruption and misuse of public funds.xxv However, donors continue to play a big role in the country's development budgets.
-The MK 22 billion contribution from international donors to the 2018/19 budget (7.5% of the total education budget) was earmarked for development projects.129 Overall, fiscal space for education remains very limited, meaning that donor support for non-wage expenditure will be central to achieving SDG4 targets, and specifically inclusive education, in coming years.
+The Government of Malawi's education budget is highly dependent on development partner support.
+This has significantly reduced in recent years, not least following a financial scandal in 2013 where donors pulled support after widespread corruption and misuse of public funds.\\\ However, donors continue to play a big role in the country's development budgets.
+The MK 22 billion contribution from international donors to the 2018/19 budget (7.5% of the total education budget) was earmarked for development projects.
+Overall, fiscal space for education remains very limited, meaning that donor support for non-wage expenditure will be central to achieving SDG4 targets, and specifically inclusive education, in coming years.

 The Global Partnership for Education has been a key mechanism for financing education in Malawi since 2009.
 The Government recently received a US\$ 44.9 million grant as part of GPE's 2016-2020 strategic plan to support quality education and address the inclusion of vulnerable populations, including children with disabilities.
 Part of the grant will support capacity development for teachers and head teachers in school management practices, and will include a module on special treatment and inclusive teaching of children with disabilities and special needs.

-131 economy and adversely affect inflows of overseas New findings from development aid...
-In this UNESCO suggest that context, the Government of aid to education will Malawi must work harder be more important to protect education than ever to mitigate funding through increased against the effects progressive domestic of the global financial resource mobilisation downturn brought on by and tackling debt. the Covid-19 pandemic and ensure that progress towards SDG4 is not irrevocably reversed.
-At the same time, the pandemic is expected to put significant pressure aid budgets as donor governments struggle to respond to the economic crisis.132
+New findings from UNESCO suggest that aid to education will be more important than ever to mitigate against the effects of the global financial downturn brought on by the Covid-19 pandemic and ensure that progress towards SDG4 is not irrevocably reversed.
+At the same time, the pandemic is expected to put significant pressure on aid budgets as donor governments struggle to respond to the economic crisis.